 The Mark Pescovitz Scholarship

-Established in memory of Dr. Mark Pescovitz, a JFGI Officer and Chair of the Annual Campaign, to recognize a Jewish high school junior or senior with a record of outstanding service to the Indianapolis Jewish and general community.
+Established in memory of Dr. Mark Pescovitz, a JFGI Officer and Chair of the Annual Campaign.
+This is a need-based grant to recognize a Jewish high school junior or senior with a record of outstanding service to the Indianapolis Jewish and general community.

-Awarded to adults who care for dependents and are returning to school for post-high school certificates, associate or bachelor degrees to better support themselves and their families.
+Single Parent Scholarships are awarded to adults who care for dependents and are returning to school for post-high school certificates, associate or bachelor’s degrees to better support themselves and their families.
 Men and women of any religious affiliation may apply.

 Graduate School Scholarships are awarded to Jewish students who have been a past recipient of either a Jewish Student or Mary Fink Scholarship for undergraduate studies

 Indianapolis Bureau of Jewish Education Jewish Studies Scholarship